What is a Request Object?

 What is a Response Object?

-object defines what the API sends back to the client.
-FastAPI handles most responses automatically by serializing the returned values, but for more control (e.g., setting custom headers, content type, or cookies), you can use the Response
+A Response object defines what the API sends back to the client.
+FastAPI handles most responses automatically by serializing the returned values, but for more control (e.g., setting custom headers, content type, or cookies), you can use the Response object directly.

 There are several types of responses: